 Cleaning your frying pan

 One of OnePan’s best features is the coated surface that prevents food from sticking, which also makes the pan very easy to clean.
 The best way to clean a non-stick pan to extend its lifespan is to wash it thoroughly by hand with warm water and green soap.
-Clean it so carefully that no dull surfaces remain afterward.
+Clean it so well that no dull surfaces remain afterward.
 When you’re done, you can wipe it with a microfiber cloth to get a shiny surface.

 Kitchen utensils

-Unlike non-stick frying pans containing PFAS, you can use all types of utensils with a OnePan, including metal utensils, since scratches are completely harmless.
+Unlike non-stick frying pans containing PFAS, you can use all types of utensils with a OnePan, including metal ones, since scratches are completely harmless.
 However, the coating lasts longer if you only use utensils made of softer materials, like wood or silicone, when cooking with or cleaning your frying pan.

 Burnt food in the frying pan